Hogan Personality Assessments

 Are you an individual wanting to understand your own Hogan results?

 Hogan Personality Assessments can be used for:

 The Hogan Insights Report gives you three detailed reports in one:

 The Hogan Personality Inventory is different from many other personality tools as it was developed exclusively based on research involving working adults.
 It has been validated to predict performance across over 200 occupational categories.

 The Hogan Personality Inventory (HPI) focuses on normal, everyday personality (bright-side) – qualities that describe how we relate to others when we are at our best.
-It describes your performance in the workplace, interact with others, approach tasks, solve problems, and how you manage stress.
+It describes your performance in the workplace, how you interact with others, approach tasks, and solve problems, and how you manage stress.
 Assessed against seven scales, the report identifies strengths in addition to areas for development.

 The Hogan Personality Inventory reports on the following 7 primary scales:

 - Adjustment – the ability to handle stress, manage emotions, and listen to feedback.

 - Ambition – leadership, drive, competitiveness, and initiative.

 - Sociability – a person’s level of interest in frequent, varied social interaction.